Applying for job positions and funding

 If you are interested in becoming an entrepreneur, visit the Yrittäjät website, available in Finnish, and other similar websites, and, if you are enthusiastic about cooperation, the Pellervo website, available in Finnish and English.

-On the website of the TE services, a number of links point to websites advertising vacancies.
+On the Job Market Finland, a number of links point to websites advertising vacancies.

 Finding a job outside Finland

-Those who are interested in finding a job outside Finland can find helpful information, in Finnish, at the website of the Union.
+Those who are interested in finding a job outside Finland can find helpful information at the website of the Union.

 Academic Positions − Akateeminen uraverkosto is a leading career network in the Northern and Central Europe.
 It offers jobseekers a wide variety of jobs in academic and scientific organizations.